dpazj/srad/RELEASING.md

 ## Release

+- On `master` create a release tag
+  - e.g `srad-v0.1.1`
-- Create Tags and Publish to crates.io with:
+- Publish to crates.io with:
-  - `cargo release --workspace`
+  - `./publish_release.sh`
+- Push tag